tjnz/devise_readme-v-000/README.md

 ### [lockable]

-    Handles blocking a user access after a certain number of attempts.
+Handles blocking a user's access after a certain number of attempts.
 Lockable accepts two different strategies to unlock a user after it's blocked: email and time.
 The former will send an email to the user when the lock happens, containing a link to unlock its account.
 The second will unlock the user automatically after some configured time (ie 2.hours).
 It's also possible to setup lockable to use both email and time strategies.

 ### [omniauthable]